 You should discuss your wishes with your family and medical staff so they are aware.

 When an organ becomes available for donation, it is checked to make sure it is healthy.
 The blood and tissue type of both donor and recipient are also checked to ensure they are compatible.
 The better the match, the greater the chance of a successful outcome.

 People from the same ethnic group are more likely to be a close match.
 Those with rare tissue types may only be able to accept an organ from someone of the same ethnic origin.
 This is why it is important that people from all ethnic backgrounds register to donate their organs.

 Types of donation

 There are three different ways of donating an organ.
+These are known as:

 Live organ donation

 Following changes in the law, it is now possible to be an altruistic donor.
-Altruistic donors have no relationship with the patient but become donors as an act of personal generosity.
+Altruistic donors are unrelated to the patient but become donors as an act of personal generosity.